zhouhufeng/FAVORannotator/README.md

 FAVORannotator CSV version database adopts the similar strategies of slicing both database and query inputs into smaller pieces and create index with each of the smaller chucks of database so as to achieve high performance and fast query speed as the SQL version.

-Differs from SQL version, CSV version database is static, and the query depends upon the XSV software, and therefore does not need to ensure the database is running before running annotations.
-The CSV version database is static and have much easier way to access through XSV software rather than acquiring the details of the running postgreSQL database, therefore widen the application of FAVORannotator in case computing platform does not support postgreSQL installation.
+Differs from SQL version, CSV version database is static, and the query depends upon the xsv software, and therefore does not need to ensure the database is running before running annotations.
+The CSV version database is static and have much easier way to access through xsv software rather than acquiring the details of the running postgreSQL database, therefore widen the application of FAVORannotator in case computing platform does not support postgreSQL installation.

 ![FAVORannotator CSV version Tech Features](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Figures/Figure2B.png)